pinobatch/numism/docs/gb_emu_testing.md

 DMG sound
 ---------
-NO$GMB and VBA fail all tests because they dsn't mask write-only bits when reading back values from audio registers and honor writes while the APU is off.
+NO$GMB and VBA fail all tests because they don't mask write-only bits when reading back values from audio registers and honor writes while the APU is off.
 Still curious what differences are most impactful.